nettstudio/fusepdf/docs/index.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Translations (i18n) are Creative Commons Zero v1.0 Universal.

+The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
+Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.
+As with the Unlicense and typical software licenses, CC0 disclaims warranties.
+CC0 is very similar to the Unlicense.

 ## Qt